Skip to main content

 This contradiction leads to confusion.
 Is timber truly sustainable, or does it contribute to environmental harm?
 The answer depends not on timber itself, but on how it is grown, harvested, processed, used, and maintained.

 This guide explains timber sustainability clearly and honestly — without greenwashing — so you can understand the real environmental impact of wood and make informed, responsible choices.
+We'll walk through what actually matters, what's often misunderstood, and how to think about timber in a practical, realistic way.

 1 What Does "Sustainable Timber" Actually Mean?